 How to Preserve the Lifespan of Your Dental Crown

 You’re probably wondering, “How do I make sure my dental crown lasts 15 years rather than five?”
 The answer is pretty simple: Practice good oral health care!
 That means brushing and flossing regularly to avoid dental issues.
 It also means watch out for conditions that might speed up the wear and tear of your dental crown like grinding your teeth.
 Your dentist will be able to give you plenty of tips for keeping your dental crown in great condition.

 As providers of dental crowns, our Tyler dental practice is here for you with any other dental crown-related questions you may have.
-If you’re still at the stage where you think you may need a crown but don’t have one yet, we invite you to schedule a consultation with us at Ashley Jackson, DDS.
+If you’re still at the stage where you think you may need a crown but don’t have one yet, we invite you to schedule a consultation with us at Ashley Laird, DDS.
 Just call or email us today to get going!